ayudoo/odoo_business_relationships/README.rst

 Odoo's sale order and move related email templates (not the attached reports) display taxes according to the settings of the salesperson.
-If you want to provide a consistent user experience, either create your own templates or assign a salesperson to orders and invoice with the same setting as the targeted partner.
+If you want to provide a consistent user experience, either create your own templates or assign a salesperson to orders and invoices with the same setting as the targeted partner.

 The recommended approach is to configure the `B2C` business relationship with a salesperson with type `B2C`, e.g. `My B2C Shop`.
 In ``Contacts`` -> ``Configuration``